T'Challa (Marvel Cinematic Universe): Star-Lord

 In an alternate 1988, the Ravagers are sent to Earth by the Celestial Ego to retrieve his son Peter Quill.
 However, Yondu Udonta's minions Kraglin and Taserface mistakenly abduct a young T'Challa who agrees to join them in exploring the galaxy.

 20 years later, T'Challa becomes a famous galactic outlaw mercenary known as "Star-Lord".
-He restructured the Ravagers to be like the Merry Men, stopped the robbery of the bank on Tarnax IV with some Skrulls getting injured, provided weaponry to the Ankaran Resistance, saved the Kylosians from the Kree, and persuaded Thanos not to decimate half the universe with Thanos joining the Ravagers.
+He restructured the Ravagers to be like the Merry Men, stopped the robbery of the bank on Tarnax IV with some Skrulls getting injured, provided weaponry to the Ankaran Resistance, saved Drax's species from the Kree, and persuaded Thanos not to decimate half the universe with Thanos joining the Ravagers.

 After acquiring the Orb containing the Power Stone on Morag while gaining Korath the Pursuer as a new recruit, T'Challa and the Ravagers head to a bar on Contraxia.
 T'Challa then meets the bartender Drax who thanked him for saving his family.
 The Ravagers are then approached by Nebula, who proposes a heist to steal the Embers of Genesis, a cosmic dust form capable of terraforming ecosystems.
 Nebula and Yondu meet with Taneleer Tivan on Knowhere, while T'Challa infiltrates his collection to find the Embers.

 He discovers a Wakandan spacecraft containing a message from his father, T'Chaka.
 Nebula seemingly betrays the Ravagers, leading to T'Challa being captured and put on display for Tivan's assessment.
 She later rescues the Ravagers, revealing that she and T'Challa planned a ruse so she could acquire the Embers.
 T'Challa manages to escape his confinement and battles Tivan with Udonta's help.
 The two trap Tivan in his own display before handing over control to his assistant Carina.
 Afterwards, the Ravagers head to Earth where T'Challa reunites with his parents and younger sister in Wakanda.

 T'Challa leads the Ravagers to battle Ego on Earth and save Peter Quill before the Watcher emerges and recruits him to join the Guardians of the Multiverse with the mission to defeat a variant of Ultron who is attempting to destroy reality.
 T'Challa joins Doctor Strange Supreme, Captain Carter, Thor, Gamora, and Killmonger in a battle against Ultron.
 During the fight, T'Challa steals the Soul Stone in order to reduce Ultron's powers, but the Guardians are still overwhelmed.
 They eventually succeed after Natasha Romanoff injects Arnim Zola's analog consciousness into Ultron's A.I., shutting him down.
 T'Challa returns to his universe and teaches Quill how to shoot a blaster.